 To Machiavelli, perception was always more important than reality.
 Obviously, the modern princes and the media who support them agree with that.
 A governor or president today will theatrically and publicly (thanks to the embedded media) wring his hands and weep for the poor and, with practiced sincerity, assure all the suckers that WE're going to do SOMEthing about the poor ("Have faith!), but he'll never get around to whatever that is.
 And all embedded pundits agree with Machiavelli that an illusion is cheaper than action would be and less likely to risk the prince's much more necessary reputation for toughness - in peace and in war after war after war.

-But they and Machiavelli have been proven wrong in Cuba, where the loyalty of the people to Fidel, who has lasted longer than most princes in the world, is based on solid proof that the government he initiated (which is continually at peace with the world) is really trying to meet their needs.
-They (the Machiavellians) have been proven wrong, you see, and that's why they hate Fidel and call Cuba a "rogue" country.
-And of course they can count on the American people, whose supposedly independent thought the embedded media daily rehearse, to "think" on cue that the important thing for princes to do is not to make sure people have good homes, healthcare, and their daily needs assured, but to "free" them to borrow money, buy insurance, buy lots of things they don't need, pay taxes to buy the princes lots of expensive arms, support and die in unexplained foreign wars, fail in business, admire successful businessmen, watch football games, revere the princes, ignore whatever catastrophes the princes ignore, cry when the princes cry, and sneer (without knowing why) at the princes' chosen enemies.
+But they and Machiavelli have been proven wrong in Cuba, where the loyalty of the people to Fidel, who lasted longer than most princes in the world, is based on solid proof that the government he initiated (which is continually at peace with the world) is really trying to meet their needs.
+They (the Machiavellians) have been proven wrong, you see, and that's why they hated Fidel and still call Cuba a "rogue" country.
+And of course they can count on the American people, whose supposedly independent thought the embedded media daily rehearse, to "think" on cue that the important thing for princes to do is not to make sure people have good homes, healthcare, and their daily needs assured, but to "free" them to borrow money, buy insurance, buy lots of things they don't need, pay taxes to buy the princes lots of expensive arms; support and die in unexplained foreign wars; fail in business and admire successful businessmen; watch football games; revere the princes, ignore whatever catastrophes the princes ignore, cry when the princes cry, and sneer (without knowing why) at the princes' chosen enemies.

 MORE NOTES TO NOWHERE